isaac-udy/Enro/docs/troubleshooting.md

 ### `CouldNotCreateEnroViewModel`
 This exception is thrown by the `EnroViewModelFactory`, which is used when using `by enroViewModels<ViewModel>()` to create a ViewModel that has access to a NavigationHandle. `by enroViewModels` does not actually create the ViewModel itself, but rather it sets up some state and then delegates the ViewModel creation to another `ViewModelProvider.Factory`.
 You can pass your own `ViewModelProvider.Factory` to `by enroViewModels` if you need to use a custom ViewModel factory, but this will default to the `defaultViewModelProviderFactory` of a Fragment or Activity if you do not provide your own `ViewModelProvider.Factory`.

 If you are getting this exception, check that the `defaultViewModelProviderFactory` can actually create the ViewModel type you are requesting.
-If you use a custom `ViewModelProvider.Factory`, make sure that you are providing this to `by enroViewModels`.
+If you use a custom `ViewModelProvider.Factory`, make sure that you are providing this to `by enroViewModels`, or calling `withNavigationHandle()` if you are using `by viewModels()`.

 #### This occurs in a project that uses Hilt and `@HiltViewModel`
 This exception can occur in projects that use Hilt, and you are attempting to create an `@HiltViewModel` annotated ViewModel, but are not requesting the ViewModel from inside an `@AndroidEntryPoint` annotated Activity/Fragment.
 If a Fragment or Activity is not marked as `@AndroidEntryPoint`, Hilt will not set the `defaultViewModelProviderFactory` to the Hilt ViewModel factory, and the `defaultViewModelProviderFactory` will be a `SavedStateViewModelFactory`, which won't be able to construct your `@HiltViewModel` factory.